 Join us for one session or every session or occasional sessions.

-We will read page-by-page, and slowly.
+We read page-by-page, and slowly.

 There may be digressions, diversions, discussions, elaborations, interruptions, associations, symptoms and references.